zoltarTheGreat/UndergroundMiami/README.md

 # UndergroundMiami
 UndergroundMiami repo for Shellhacks hackathon 2017.
 Underground Miami art and music all at your fingertips.

 ## Code for table creation in database

 ```
 CREATE TABLE `undermiami`.`venues` (
  `id` INT NOT NULL ,
- `name` CHAR NOT NULL ,
+ `name` TEXT NOT NULL ,
  `lat` DOUBLE NOT NULL ,
  `lon` DOUBLE NOT NULL ,
  `addr` CHAR NULL DEFAULT NULL ,